the-gigi/modern-go-programming/manuscript/overview.md

 ## How is the Book Organized?

 The book is organized very simply.
-The first part up to and including chapter 6 introduces the Go language, its basic features, its tooling and sets you up write simple Go programs.
+The first part up to and including chapter 6 introduces the Go language, its basic features, its tooling and sets you up to write simple Go programs.
 The second part is composed of chapters that cover some topic in depth.
 Some of the topics may have been covered briefly earlier.
 The order is pretty arbitrary.
 Throughout the second part we will build the Delinkcious sample application together.
 Delinkcious is a Delicious-like link management service that will help bring to life many of the topicsi nthe book in a real-world context.